cloudfoundry/php-buildpack/docs/development.md

 The `service_environment` method gives extension authors the ability to contribute environment variables that will be set and available to the services.

-The method takes the build pack context as its argument and should return a dictionary of the environment variables to be added to the environment where services (see `service_commands`) are executed.
+The method takes the buildpack context as its argument and should return a dictionary of the environment variables to be added to the environment where services (see `service_commands`) are executed.

 The key should be the variable name and the value should be the value.
 The value can either be a string, in which case the environment variable will be set with the value of the string or it can be a list.

 If it's a list, the contents will be combined into a string and separated by the path separation character (i.e. ':' on Unix / Linux or ';' on Windows).
 Keys that are set multiple times by the same or different extensions are automatically combined into one environment variable using the same path separation character.
 This is helpful when two extensions both want to contribute to the same variable, for example LD_LIBRARY_PATH.

 Please note that environment variables are not evaluated as they are set.
 This would not work because they are set in the staging environment which is different than the execution environment.
 This means you cannot do things like `PATH=$PATH:/new/path` or `NEWPATH=$HOME/some/path`.
-To work around this, the build pack will rewrite the environment variable file before it's processed.
+To work around this, the buildpack will rewrite the environment variable file before it's processed.
 This process will replace any `@<env-var>` markers with the value of the environment variable from the execution environment.
 Thus if you do `PATH=@PATH:/new/path` or `NEWPATH=@HOME/some/path`, the service end up with a correctly set `PATH` or `NEWPATH`.

 ```python
 def compile(install):
     return 0
 ```

 The `compile` method is the main method and where extension authors should perform the bulk of their logic.
-This method is called  by the build pack while it's installing extensions.
+This method is called  by the buildpack while it's installing extensions.

 The method is given one argument which is an Installer builder object.
 The object can be used to install packages, configuration files or access the context (for examples of all this, see the core extensions like [HTTPD], [Nginx], [PHP] and [NewRelic]).
 The method should return 0 when successful or any other number when it fails.
 Optionally, the extension can raise an exception.
 This will also signal a failure and it can provide more details about why something failed.

 ##### Method Order

-It is sometimes useful to know what order the build pack will use to call the methods in an extension.
+It is sometimes useful to know what order the buildpack will use to call the methods in an extension.
 They are called in the following order.

 1. `configure`
 2. `compile`